 Let’s dive in!

-First of all, what’s the Facebook donate button?
+What is the Facebook donate button?

-There are two types of Facebook donation buttons
+The 2 types of Facebook donation buttons

 Here’s some more information on the 2 types of Facebook donation buttons, plus the pros and cons of each:

 1. Links to website